nessita/configglue/doc/topics/schemas.rst

 its attributes from the base classes.

-This poses a slight problem for attributes of type :class:`~configglue.pyschema.schema.ConfigSection`.
-Usually, you'll want to extend a :class:`~configglue.pyschema.schema.ConfigSection` instead of overriding it.
+This poses a slight problem for attributes of type :class:`~configglue.pyschema.schema.Section`.
+Usually, you'll want to extend a :class:`~configglue.pyschema.schema.Section` instead of overriding it.
 In order to achieve this, in your schema subclass, copy the parent's attribute explicitely, to avoid modifying the parent schema class.
 Option attributes (derived from